-The dressing is meant to be creamy, spicy and acidic.
+The dressing is meant to be creamy, spicy and acidic, and somewhat mustardy.
 I used a madras curry blend, but you can also make your own from scratch.
 If your madras curry blend doesn’t taste very spicy, add some cayenne powder until it tastes right to you.
 Not all blends taste the same, and some are definitely not spicy.
 Overall, this recipe is easy, delicious and a fresh alternative to traditional potato salads.

 This recipe tastes great the day that it’s served, and even better the next day.

 Grilled Sweet Potato Salad with Creamy Curry Dressing

 6 cups sweet potatoes, peeled and cubed

 1 large shallot, chopped

 2-3 Tbsp apple cider vinegar